 4. Communicate, Communicate, Communicate

-If you don’t usually work from home, chances are there will be some bumps in the road if you have to suddenly go fully remote.
+If you don’t usually work from home, chances are there will be some bumps.
+This is more evident in the road if you have to suddenly go fully remote.
 The key to steering through these bumps is communication—especially with your manager and direct reports.
-Either before you make the switch or as soon as you know it’s happening, come up with a plan that lays out expectations for how often you should check-in and how you’ll convey any changes or new assignments to one another.
+Before you make the switch or as soon as you know it’s happening, come up with a plan.
+This can lay out expectations for how often you should check-in.
+It can also help how you’ll convey any changes or new assignments to one another.
 Do the same with anyone you usually work collaboratively with throughout the day.

 “Do not default to email if you would have spoken to a coworker face-to-face while at the office,” Yurovsky says.
-You might find it’s best to check in with your boss and coworkers over the phone, Slack, or through video chat.
-This will cut down on miscommunication and break up some of the social isolation that can come from working from home.
+You might find it’s best to check in with your boss and coworkers.
+This can be done over the phone, Slack, or through video chat.
+The result is reduced miscommunication and break up some of the social isolation that can come from working from home.